 So, the states that formed the Confederacy had MORE power per non-slave resident than the States that remained in the union.
 They were not oppressed by the North.
 Even with their inflated political power, they were often just out-voted.
 Considering that the Constitution gives every state an additional two votes in the Electoral College based on having two Senators, which creates a small and false degree of equality between the states, that statement applies to the election of Lincoln as well.

 They were also, if it’s not obvious, just racist.
-One example of that is that Black Union soldiers captured by the Confederacy were killed instead of being held as POWs.
-In the event anyone doubts me on that, let me say that if there had been a single Black POW, Hollywood would have made 10 movies about him by now.
+One example of that is that some Black Union soldiers captured by the Confederacy were killed instead of being held as POWs and more generally Black POWs were treated differently than white POWs.
 One of the military installations that Trump wants to keep named after a Confederate general, Fort A.P.
-Hill, is named after someone who had his men do that.
+Hill, is named after someone who had his men execute Black POWs.
 According to this (two other things in this post come from there), when Texas seceded, it was explicitly in favor of the idea that the white race is superior.

 The Confederacy was all about racism and slavery and had no legitimate claim to being oppressed by the North.
 The Confederate flag is a symbol of racism and should be removed from anything official and military bases named after Confederate generals should be renamed and statues etc. about the Confederacy should be removed to museums where they belong.